euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 The way Lambda's Go support works is by launching a binary the user uploads and then speaking a specific RPC protocol to it over a TCP port.
-AWS provides a library to make it easy to do this in Go, but there's no reason the zipfile actually has to contain a Go binary.
+AWS provides a library to make it easy to do this in Go, but there's no reason the zip file actually has to contain a Go binary.

 Rust on AWS Lambda runs Rust code in the Go Lambda environment, and unlike the previous two methods, it doesn't require any non-Rust code at all.
 Rust on AWS